-Ghanaians will accept E-levy with better education – Glitz Africa boss
+Ghanaians will accept E-Levy with better education – Glitz Africa boss

-The Chief Executive Officer of Glitz Africa, Claudia Lumor, has said the controversial Electronic Transfer Levy (E-levy) will be acceptable when the government educates Ghanaians enough on its importance.
+The Chief Executive Officer of Glitz Africa, Claudia Lumor, says the controversial Electronic Transfer Levy (E-levy) will be acceptable when the government educates Ghanaians enough on its importance.

 “I believe that it (E-levy) is a good thing.
-We just have to do more education around it, sometimes people stop things when we do not understand them.
+We just have to do more education around it, sometimes people stop things when we do not understand it.

-“I believe that with taxes, you know, people around the world, everybody kicks against taxes.
+“I believe that with taxes you know people around the world everybody kick against taxes.
 But when we know what the taxes are going to do and we believe and trust it with more education around it, I think it will lead to something good,” she explained.

 Meanwhile, President Akufo-Addo has said the Electronic Transaction Levy would make a significant contribution to revenue mobilization and the management of Ghana’s economy.

-According to him, the country is in a difficult place and needs revenue to develop.
+According to him, the country is in a difficult place and needs the revenue to develop.

 The President added that the “road to recovery will be hard and long, Mr. Speaker, but we have started on a good footing by accepting that we are in a difficult place, and are taking the difficult decisions that will get us out.
 If anyone ever had any doubts about the need to be self-reliant, the point has now been forcibly drilled home to us.
 The pursuit of the Ghana Beyond Aid agenda is even more compelling now.”